ricardoyanez/grazing/README.md

 ```
 [D02PVF](http://fy.chalmers.se/~frtbm/NAG/nagdoc_mk21/pdf/D02/d02pvf.pdf) is a setup routine for `D02PCF`.

-`D02PCF` solves an initial value problem for a first-order system of ordinary differential equations using Runge-Kutta methods".
+`D02PCF` solves an initial value problem for a first-order system of ordinary differential equations using Runge-Kutta methods.

 Parameters deduced from the replacement routines: